datasets/awesome-data/world-bank.md

 ## API

 The World Bank has a data API.
-You can use this to access a variety of data including the world developemn
+You can use this to access a variety of data including the world development indicators.

 You can get data in CSV, JSON and XML (default).